Questrade

 I met with one of the Directors of Software Engineering and Product Manager of Investing to hash out any limitations of the project.
 The main technical restraint was the API could only generate certain trending lists, and while waiting on our backend team to develop our trending stocks API, we had to use our current trending stocks API supplied by Tipranks.
 This resulted in the initial release to have only two trending lists - Best Rated, and Most Rated.

-Design Concepts
+Design 1

 Located within the main account summary page, a fixed table included on the platform can allow users to always have access to a cohesive list with detailed information.
 The trending table location is located within the account summary tabs, which is integrated within a user's journey, when they are reviewing their performance.

-One of the user's main journeys within Trading is to search for a specific symbol.
-Originally, we were not going to include trending into the search panel, because when users use the main search panel, they already have a symbol in mind.
+One of the user's main journeys within Trading is to search for a specific stock.
+Originally, we were not going to include trending stocks into the search panel, because when users use the main search panel, they already have a symbol in mind.
 They do not need any more features added on, but since the development was going to integrate trending stocks into the watchlist search panel, we decided to include it in the search panel as well.

-Presenting to stakeholders
+Presenting to stakeholders and devs

+This consisted of multiple product managers, directors, and leads for them to review and comment on.
+The meeting would consist of a walkthrough of a developed prototype with the following screens to cover any edge cases that might come up.
+After approval from the Product team, it was to be prepared for the Dev walkthrough.
 Along with the Product Owner for the dev-team, I would present the ins-and-outs of the finished project to the development team every sprint.
 They often would have lots of questions regarding the technical aspects and after the questions were answered, I would handoff the finished Figma file to the team.

 Education Mode, UX Audits, Account Recognition, and more